Get Started with Artificial Intelligence

 In Summary

-Artificial intelligence can be thought of as the ability for a computer to perform skills typically associated with human intuition, inference, and reasoning.
-At this time, AI skills are very specialized, and fall into some broad categories like numeric predictions and language processing.
+Artificial intelligence is the ability for a computer to perform skills typically associated with human intuition, inference, and reasoning.
+Many of these skills fall into broad categories like numeric predictions and language processing that are making their way into our lives through AI that supports our business use cases, educational needs, and industrial purposes.